rotundasoftware/backbone-courier/README.md

 <ul>
 <li>The <code>messageName</code> portion is matched against the name of the messages that are received.</li>
 <li>The <code>source</code> portion can be used to match only messages that come from a particular child view.
-This feature fits together with the <a href="https://github.com/rotundasoftware/backbone.subviews">Backbone.Subviews</a> view mixin, because in order to map the <code>source</code> name to a particular child view, Backbone.Courier expects a hash of child views to be stored in <code>view.subviews</code> (the keys of the hash being the names of the child views, and the values references to the child view objects).
-This hash is setup automatically for you by the <a href="Backbone.Subviews">Backbone.Subviews</a> mixin.
-(You may override <code>View._getChildViewByName()</code> if you would like to provide an alternate means of mapping the <code>source</code> portion to child view objects.)</li>
+In order to map the <code>source</code> name to a particular child view, by default Backbone.Courier expects a hash of child views to be stored in <code>view.subviews</code> (the keys of the hash being the names of the child views, and the values references to the child view objects).
+You can either maintain this hash yourself, or use the <a href="Backbone.Subviews">Backbone.Subviews</a> mixin to maintain it for you automatically.
+Alternatively, you may override <code>View._getChildViewByName()</code> if you would like to provide an alternate means of mapping the <code>source</code> portion to child view objects.)</li>
 <li>The "callback" portion determines what is done when a matching message is received.
 Just like Backbone's events hash, you can either provide the callback as the name of a method on the view, or a direct function body.
 In either case, the message object is provided as the sole argument for the callback function.
 The message object always contains exactly three properties:
 <ol>
 <li><code>message.name</code> is the name of the message</li>